w3f/General-Grants-Program/grants/grants.md

    * Ensure your project falls within the appropriate guidelines
      * [Guidelines for community technical grants](#Guidelines-for-technical-grants)
      * [Guidelines for community engagament grants](#Guidelines-for-community-engagement-grants)

+   Once you determine that your project falls within the areas of interest and guidlines above, proceed to the next step.

 1. **Application**
     1. Fill out the appropriate grant application form: